 As a result of an award from BBSRC, the University of Cambridge and Partner Institutes operate a Doctoral Training Partnership (DTP), providing 4-year fully funded studentships leading to the degree of PhD (subject to eligibility).

-Details of how to apply will be available mid-October 2015, with an application deadline of 1 December 2015.
+Details of how to apply will be available October 2016, with an application deadline of 1 December 2016.

 - Bioscience for Health